 Neither one of my parents know how to invest in the stock market, and it wasn’t a part of my formal education.
-I had to learn everything on my own, so I know how intimidating it is for people who are new to investing.
+I had to learn everything on my own by trials and errors, so I know how intimidating it is for people who are new to investing.
 Where do I start?
 What do I invest in?
 How am I doing?
 There are just so many questions.

 Photo by thinkpanama via Flickr